Adopt a Cat in Banbury, Bicester, Brackley, Chipping Norton

 - Kittens - £95 plus a Neutering Voucher (£35 for males, £50 for females)

-Below please find our guide to adopting a cat using hands-free homing.
+Below please find our guide to adopting a cat.

 Check you are within a reasonable distance of our Cherwell branch.
 You can find your nearest branch by at www.cats.org.uk/find-us

-If you’ve found a cat on our website / social media pages that you’re interested in homing, send an enquiry email through to email@example.com or give us a call at 07759 620 055.
+If you’ve found a cat on our website / social media pages that you’re interested in homing, send an enquiry email through to email@example.com or give us a call on our main number at 01869 908 308 or Veneda on 07423 063 140.
 Please give as as much detail about yourself, your property location, numbers of people and other pets in your household, etc.

 Reserve your cat